clarentcelsia/ML-Models/README.md

 # Classify the images using some methods

-Thanks for the dataset we're using here is from https://www.kaggle.com/saurabh00007/diabetescsv
+Thanks for the dataset we use here is from https://www.kaggle.com/saurabh00007/diabetescsv

 raw_to_csv.py is to write the raw data into csv